March 21st, 2023

 She fell silent as she saw Lord Nassar’s chair push backwards, meaning that he was about to turn his attention onto her.
 Nothing could make a lesson worse than interrupting him when he was in the middle of a thought.
 He was her teacher after all.

 “I would suggest you put aside such a foolish notion, Catarina, and focus on your own rate of progress.
 If you would not waste your energy on these ridiculous endeavors to be a knight or a ranger or whatever they wish to call themselves, you’d probably be much farther along than you are.
-A magical item are not just toys to be manufactured, they are complicated artifacts that require time, effort, and most importantly resources.”
+A magical artifact is not just a toy to be manufactured, they are complicated creations that require time, effort, and most importantly resources.”

 It was the whistling of the teakettle that silenced him and gave Catarina room to escape his stern eyes.
 She hurried to put his cup on its saucer and pour out the hot tea for him.
-He said there were expected guests, so she put the tea back over the flame, using her magic to reduce the heat.
+He said there guests coming, so she put the tea back over the flame, using her magic to reduce the heat.

 Lord Nassar let out a sigh again, though this one sounded more like he was tired than that he was annoyed.
 “Making a magical item, of any type, is a complicated process.
 Aside from the rituals, which often include some sort of spiritually resonant metal or an infused component like the horn of a unicorn or a phoenix egg.
 In addition, you would need a talented artificer in a nexus of power to turn the materials into a magical item.”